footworkjs/footwork/README.md

 3. **Module and component based**

     Footwork makes use of Knockout 3.2+ along with a modular structure that enables full encapsulation of both logic and display source code.
-Reusing your models and components couldn't be easier.
+Reusing the different pieces of your application couldn't be easier.

-    Note: footwork also recommends the use of requirejs to help with the modular structuring and optimization of your code.
+    Note: it is also recommended to use requirejs for help with the modular structuring and optimization of your code.

 4. **Maintainability**